TranPhucVinh/C/Physical layer/Thread/Documents/Mutex.md

 shared_value after executing 3 threads: 8990896 // Expect: 9000000
 ```

-# Using a simple boolean variable as a mutex key to implement with 2 tasks
+# Use a simple boolean variable as a mutex to make 2 threads run respectively

 Finish executing task 1 to print out ``Hello, World !`` 20 times with 1 second delay then execute task 2 to print out count up number from 1 to 20 with 1 second delay.